-- Q. Has....ever had a job? - C. A 'Yes' response in this questions means the person previously held a job within the Cayman Islands.
+- Q. Has....ever had a job (in the Cayman Islands)? - C. A 'Yes' response in this questions means the person previously held a job within the Cayman Islands.

 If 2 OR 99, GO TO Q7.1

 The system will automatically lock off Q6.2 to Q6.4 colour them RED for this person.
 You will not be able to write a response for any of these questions for this person.